shanehoman/sublime-cheat-sheets/README.md

 ## How to add your own Cheat Sheets
 1. Add your cheat sheet to `$ST/Packages/User/cheat-sheets/$filename.cheatsheet`.

-2. Add a keyboard shortcut by adding the following line to `$ST/Packages/User/Default (OS).sublime-keymap` and change the keys and $filename:
+2. Add a keyboard shortcut by adding the following line to `$ST/Packages/User/Default ($OS).sublime-keymap` and change the keys and $filename:
 	```json
 	[
 		{ "keys": ["ctrl+shift+c", "n", "s"], "command": "cheat_sheet", "args": {"cheatsheet": "$filename"} }